apache/flink-web/community.md

 All issue activity is also mirrored to the issues mailing list.

+## Reporting Security Issues

+If you wish to report a security vulnerability, please contact [security@apache.org](mailto:security@apache.org).
+Apache Flink follows the typical [Apache vulnerability handling process](https://www.apache.org/security/) for reporting vulnerabilities.
+Note that vulnerabilities should not be publicly disclosed until the project has responded.

 ## Meetups

 There are plenty of meetups on [meetup.com](http://www.meetup.com/topics/apache-flink/) featuring Flink.